bolt/docs/source/templates.md

   - `{{ foo }}` outputs the variable `foo`.
 Nothing more, nothing less.
   - `{{ bar(foo) }}` outputs the results of the function 'bar()'.
-In this case, 'foo' is used as an argument in the function, so the output is most likely dependant on the contents of 'foo'.
+In this case, 'foo' is used as an argument in the function, so the output is most likely dependent on the contents of 'foo'.
   - `{{ foo|bar }}` Outputs the variable 'foo', but with 'bar' as a filter.
 If 'foo' is "hello", `{{ foo|upper }}` would
     output "HELLO".
   - `{% if foo == "bar" %}` is a statement that tests if the variable 'foo' is equal to the value "bar".
 If so, the part